supaglue-labs/supaglue/docs/docs/destinations/postgres.md

 ```

+## Query patterns

+Here are a few high-level best practices when working with tables that Supaglue land:

+- Avoid adding database constraints
+- Avoid altering the schema of the existing columns
+- Minimize adding columns to the tables
+- It's OK to add indexes.
+Just be aware of the upkeep costs

+There are a few patterns (from simplest to more complex) for querying tables that Supaglue writes into your Postgres:

+### Pattern #1 - Direct Query
+The simplest way to query data is to directly query the tables that Supaglue lands.
+This is well-suited for simple queries.
+You may optionally add indexes to help query performance.

+### Pattern #2 - Logical view
+If you need to transform the data that Supaglue land, you can create Postgres views to express the transformation.
+This, paired with indexes on the underlying physical table, works for common use cases.

+### Pattern #3 - Generated Columns
+If your transformations are too expensive at query time, you can use Postgres [Generated Columns](https://www.postgresql.org/docs/current/ddl-generated-columns.html) to improve query-time performance by pushing the transformation work to write time.

+### Pattern #4 - Materialized Views/ETL pipeline
+If none of the above patterns solve your use cases, you can build your ETL pipeline transformations and optimize data for your application's read use cases.
+Use Supaglue's [webhook sync notifications](/api/v2/mgmt#tag/Webhooks) to trigger your pipelines.

 ## Schema Evolution

-Supaglue may evolve the destination table schemas from time-to-time.
-To evolve schemas, drop your destination tables and Supaglue will recreate the tables with the new schemas.
-Please reach out to ([support@supaglue.com](mailto:support@supaglue.com)) if you need support for backwards-compatible strategies.
+Supaglue may evolve the destination table schemas from time to time.
+To evolve schemas, drop your destination tables, and Supaglue will recreate the tables with the new schemas.
+Please reach out to ([support@supaglue.com](mailto:support@supaglue.com)) if you need support for backward-compatible strategies.

 ## IP Whitelist